elte-nlp/elte-nlp-course/lecture_source/nlp_22-reduced_complexity.md

 algorithm.
 OBQ quantizes $\mathbf{W}$ row-by-row, one weight at a time, always updating the remaining weights to compansate for the quantization error.

 It takes OBQ 4 hours to quantize a 100M model.
-To handle large LLMs, the algorithm
+To handle large LLMs, the GPTQ algorithm

 - updates weights only once per column,
 - uses lazy batches for high memory-throughput,